aws-samples/s3-prefix-level-kms-keys/README.md

 This command will deploy (within the "Core" stack) a nested "Integration" stack for each bucket.
 This "Integration" stack will load the prefix-KMS key mapping information into the DynamoDB table, and set up the necessary S3 notification so that any new file created in this bucket will be processed by this solution.

 Once the Integration stack has been created, you can check the configuration on the DynamoDB Mapping table with the following command.
+Please note that this uses the environment variable MAPPING_TABLE_NAME that was set in section 4.
 ```
 aws dynamodb scan --table-name $MAPPING_TABLE_NAME \
     --query 'Items[*].